Struktal/Struktal/docs/tutorials/03-logger.md

 # Logger
-The logger is a helpful tool for developing and maintaining a project with the framework.
+The logger is a helpful tool for developing and maintaining an application with the framework.
 It allows you to write messages of different importance levels to a logfile.
 This can be useful for debugging or monitoring the application.

 There are the following log levels:
 - `trace`